vbatools/UserForms-Class-TextBox-Masks-VBA/README.md

 ```

 **Parameters:**
-- `inputTextBox` - text field to which the mask is applied
+- `inputTextBox` - textbox field to which the mask is applied
 - `RegexPattern` - regular expression pattern for validation
 - `RegexFilter` - regular expression filter
-- `showPlaceholder` - placeholder display (optional)
+- `showPlaceholder` - show placeholder (optional)
-- `BorderColorValid` - border color when input is correct (optional)
+- `BorderColorValid` - border color for correct input (optional)
-- `BorderColorInvalid` - border color when input is incorrect (optional)
+- `BorderColorInvalid` - border color for incorrect input (optional)
 - `PlaceholderColor` - placeholder color (optional)
 - `PlaceholderEmpty` - placeholder text for empty field (optional)
 - `PlaceholderPartial` - placeholder text for partially filled field (optional)
 - `PlaceholderComplete` - placeholder text for completely filled field (optional)
-- `PlaceholderInvalid` - placeholder text for field with incorrect data (optional)
+- `PlaceholderInvalid` - placeholder text for field with invalid data (optional)
 - `PlaceHolderTemplete` - placeholder template (optional)

 ### `IsValid`
-Checks the correctness of data entered in the text field.
+Checks the correctness of the entered data in the textbox field.

 ```vba
 If myField.IsValid() Then